ChristophKleinhans/training-certificates/gitops.md

 - secrets could be stored in Git using a secrets operator
 - Helm values.yaml
 - Proetheus alert rules
-- nginx, istion, etc. configuration in Git
+- nginx, istio, etc. configuration in Git

 ### Infrastructure as Code (IaC)